5ynthWave/Recetta-Mobile-App/README.md

 # About this project

 ## Project status
-Project development is still in progress.
+Project development is complete.
+This is a mock-up app, so no further implementations are CURRENTLY needed.

 ## Description
 The Recetta mobile application is designed to lookup food recipes that have been published on the